Defective Roadway Cases

 Arizona said it would do things to deal with lane departure and “crossover” accidents, including the installation of median barriers in locations prone to crossover accidents (Median barrier countermeasure – Strategic Highway Safety Plan 2007).
 National standards require these types of median barriers.

-Many stretches of I-10 between Tucson and Phoenix still lack cable median barriers.
+Multiple stretches of I-10 between Tucson and Phoenix still lack cable median barriers.

 Defective Roadway Verdicts